 Alec: Shout out to our friend, Lydia Vandenbergh, who works in their sustainability office.

 Brenda: They did a computer-based survey, asking 1,200+ people how they would sort certain items based on signage graphics they were shown for 4 separate collection streams (Paper, Plastics, Organics and Landfill).
-They were shown three different sign conditions: one combining words and photos of specific acceptable items, the second combining the same words with stylized icons, and the third just showing the words with no images.
+They were shown three different sign conditions: one combining written category labels and photos of specific acceptable items, the second combining the same written category labels with stylized icons, and the third just showing the words with no images.

 Alec: When the results were averaged for each of the streams, photos scored the highest sorting accuracy followed by icons.
 True to assumptions, the words-only condition resulted in the poorest accuracy.
 But when they looked at the Organics stream in isolation the results were actually flipped on its head – words outperformed icons and photos for sorting accuracy.